 Accessory Components

-Disposable IBP Transducer Kits — Single-patient-use systems including the pressure transducer chip (silicon piezoresistive, ±2% accuracy), flush valve (3 ml/h standard, 1 ml/s fast flush), pressure tubing, three-way stopcocks, and in MedLinket kits, a fully closed blood sampling system.
-MedLinket's IBP transducers feature red-colored tubing for easy arterial line identification and a patented fully closed blood sampling system with zero waste and PTFE filter membrane — a design that eliminates needlestick risk during arterial sampling.
+Disposable IBP Transducer Kits — Single-patient-use systems including the pressure transducer chip (silicon piezoresistive; resources cite ±2% sensitivity), flush valve (continuous flush 3 ml/h at 300 mmHg, 1 ml/s fast flush), pressure tubing, three-way stopcocks, and in MedLinket kits, a fully closed blood-sampling system.
+MedLinket's IBP transducers feature red-colored tubing for easy arterial-line identification and a fully closed blood-sampling system with a PTFE filter membrane — a design intended to reduce needlestick exposure and waste during arterial sampling.

 IBP Adapter Cables — Brand-specific cables connecting the disposable transducer to the monitor's IBP port.
 A Philips IBP cable won't work with a Mindray monitor.
 Compatible with Philips, Mindray, GE, Edwards, Abbott, Dräger, and more.

-Pressure Infusion Bags — Pressurize the flush solution bag (typically to 300 mmHg) to maintain continuous slow flush through the arterial line, preventing clotting.
+Pressure Infusion Bags — Pressurize the flush-solution bag (typically to 300 mmHg) to maintain continuous slow flush through the arterial line, helping prevent clotting.
 See our pressure infusion bag guide.

 ⚠️ Infection Control Critical: IBP transducer kits are strictly single-use — never reprocess or reuse.
-Arterial catheter dwell time should not exceed 96 hours.
-Change heparinized saline bags every 24 hours.
-After catheter removal, send the distal 5 cm of catheter tip for culture.
+Per common clinical practice, arterial catheter dwell time should not exceed 96 hours, and heparinized saline flush bags are changed per protocol (commonly every 24 hours).
+Always follow your facility's policy.

 Browse MedLinket IBP cables and transducers → All IBP Products